alangrainger/storypark-downloader/README.md

   ghcr.io/alangrainger/storypark-downloader:latest
 ```

-The container runs as a non-root user (UID 1000).
-Make sure both folders are writable by that user.

-`http://localhost:3000/health` returns JSON, with HTTP 200 while the last run succeeded and 503 after a failure or an expired cookie.
-Point your uptime monitor at it.
+The container runs as UID 1000; both folders must be writable by it. `http://localhost:3000/health` returns 200 while the last run succeeded and 503 after a failure or an expired cookie.

 ## Getting the cookie